ClementNerma/Rave/docs/master.md

 }
 ```

 Scope 1 is called a _child scope_ of scope 0, which is its _parent scope_ (the parent scope, as well as its own parents, etc. are called the _ancestor scopes_).
 As you can see, it's possible to declare entities in a child scope that has the same name than another in a ancestor scope.
-The two are completely distinct, though.
+They are completely distinct, though.

 A given scope can access: